-Quincy grinned at me eagerly, and his cunning expression reminded me of the first time I’d met Paige.
+Quincy grinned at me and his eager expression reminded me of the first time I’d met Paige.
 She’d been hungry to see me at work, and so was he.

 “Let’s get to it.”
 I said.

 Ten minutes later, we were in a surprisingly large hospital room blocked not by yellow crime tape but with a Do Not Enter sign.
-I hadn’t expected the body to be here, but the bed wasn’t there either.
+I hadn’t expected the body to be there, but the bed wasn’t either.

 “Where’s the bed?”
 I asked.
-“If he imprinted on that before he died?
+“He could have imprinted on that before he died.
 I need to see it.”

 Quincy nodded.
 “We’ll have to ask the nurse.
 The medical examiner’s office came to collect the body once the hospital reported the suspicious death, but I would have assumed the bed would have come back here afterward.”